tduva/LiveSplit-ASL/AlanWake-README.md

 You can download splits that match these from the [Speedrun.com Resources page](http://www.speedrun.com/aw/resources).

+(You don't need the number in parentheses, that is just the level id of that level.)

 ## More Information

 * Read the [Livesplit Autosplitter Documentation](https://github.com/LiveSplit/LiveSplit/blob/master/Documentation/Auto-Splitters.md) for information on how Autosplitter scripts work